-The Class A Wrapped Bonds and the Class A Unwrapped Bonds in issue rank, and any further Class A Wrapped Bonds and Class A Unwrapped Bonds issued under the Programme will rank, pari passu with respect to payments of interest and principal.
-However, only the Class A Wrapped Bonds have and will have the benefit of the relevant Financial Guarantee.
-All claims in respect of the Class A Wrapped Bonds and the Class A Unwrapped Bonds will rank in priority to payments of interest and principal due on all Class B Wrapped Bonds and Class B Unwrapped Bonds.
+The Class A Wrapped Bonds in issue and the Class A Unwrapped Bonds in issue rank, and any further Class A Unwrapped Bonds issued under the Programme will rank, pari passu with respect to payments of interest and principal.
+However, only the Class A Wrapped Bonds in issue have the benefit of the relevant Financial Guarantee.
+All claims in respect of the Class A Wrapped Bonds in issue and the Class A Unwrapped Bonds in issue and any further Class A Unwrapped Bonds issued will rank in priority to payments of interest and principal due on all Class B Unwrapped Bonds.